aideedamsyar/aideedamsyar/README.md

 ### Hi there 👋

-🔭 My name is Tengku Aideed Amsyar, born and raised in Malaysia 🇲🇾 currently am based in Seoul, South Korea 🇰🇷.
+🔭 My name is Tengku Aideed Amsyar.
+I was born and raised in Malaysia 🇲🇾, currently based in Seoul, South Korea 🇰🇷.

-🏛️ I am currently a Computer Science sophomore at Hanyang University, Seoul.
+🏛️ I am a Computer Science sophomore at Hanyang University, Seoul.

 ⚡ I find myself drawn to full-stack software engineering, particularly front-end development.
 I am also interested in product design and writing, and I enjoy learning about these fields whenever I can.